aabbtree77/miniguestlog/README.md

 - MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.

-- MaxMind updates are not as seamless as using an npm package, a download of the DB file is required.

-- render.com added new IPs which broke MongoDB Atlas.
+- render.com adds new IPs which break MongoDB Atlas.

-- Regular gymnastics with broken Node driver versions, e.g. Mongoose ODM due to updated TLS version.
+- Broken Mongoose ODM due to updated TLS version.

-- A mild problem with invisible caching on render.com already when using Express.
-Imagine Next.js there...
+- Manual "clear build cache and deploy" sometimes is needed on render.com.

 Would I recommend this stack, use it commercially?

-Sadly no, as I see no definitive simple way to protect myself against the DDoS bills.
+Sadly no, as I see no definitive way to protect myself against the DDoS bills.

 DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).

+## To Do?

+The code still lacks (left as an exercise to the reader):

-This app lacks authentication which needs yet another service.
+- Authentication, which needs yet another service.
 [Clerk](https://clerk.com/pricing) looks like a solid option.
 Beware that it quickly becomes very expensive beyond 10K users.
-If one becomes too popular too soon, those two cents per monthly active user can be worse than any DDoS.
+If one is too popular too soon, those two cents per monthly active user can be worse than any DDoS.

+- Throttle (request rate limiting).

+- Progressive loading (if the list is large).

+- Abstraction into a service to be used like Google Analytics.

 ## References